hamidRashkiany/Scalinng-Iris-dataset/README.md

 # Scalinng-Iris-dataset
-In iris dataset, normalize the value of each columns in dataset
+<p>In iris dataset, normalize the value of each columns in dataset
 Answer:
 There are two methods to implement normalization in this dataset:
 Method 1: